mohamad9260/Nafaa/README.md

 Pure • Simple • Nourishing

-What is Nafaa?
+What is AL Bayt?

-Nafaa is a traditional Islamic superfood made from gently roasted natural grains.
+AL Bayt is a traditional Islamic superfood made from gently roasted natural grains.

 It has been valued for centuries as a source of strength, balance, and nourishment.